wezm/wezm.net/v2/content/posts/2020/linux-amdgpu-pixel-format.md

 ### The Fix

-It was at this point I found [this Reddit post][reddit-pixel-format] with a fairly terrible hack: Copy the [EDID] of the display and modify it to make it seem like the display only supports RGB.
+It was at this point I found [this Reddit post][reddit-pixel-format] describing a terrible hack, originally described by Parker Reed in [this YouTube video][edid-edit-video]: Copy the [EDID] of the display and modify it to make it seem like the display only supports RGB.
 The `amdgpu` driver then chooses that format instead.
 Amazingly enough it worked!
 I also haven't experienced the screen blanking issue since swapping cables.
 I can't say for sure if that is fixed but the HDMI cable is now further away from interference from my Wi-Fi router, so perhaps that helped.

 The following are the steps I took on Arch Linux to use a modified EDID: